Dubai Pearl

 Dubai Pearl (لؤلؤة دبي) was a 73-storey, 300 m, tall residential skyscraper project situated along Al Sufouh Road in Dubai, United Arab Emirates.
 The project was first announced in 2002.
-Construction was on hold from 2006 to 2022, with the site eventually demolished.
+Construction was on hold from 2006 to 2022.
+As per reports, demolition work is ongoing at the site as of January 23rd, 2023.
 The building would have consisted of four mixed-use towers connected together at the base and by a sky bridge at the top.
 The structural design was carried out by the Dubai-based engineering firm e-Construct, and the project would have cost $4 billion (Dh14.6 billion).
 Had it been completed, Dubai Pearl would have accommodated 9,000 residents and its commercial sector would have employed 12,000 people.

 Investment issues

-The Omnix Group, the company responsible for the initial proposal for the building in 2002, struggled to act on its plans.
-The project was taken over by the Abu Dhabi Al-Fahim Group in 2007, but progress stalled on the project.
+Dubai Pearl was initially launched by Omnix Group in 2002.
+The project was then acquired by Tecom Group in 2007 and sold to Abu Dhabi Al-Fahim Group later that year, but progress stalled on the project since then.
 In 2014, Hong Kong-based Chow Tai Fook Endowment Industry Investment Development (CTFE) reportedly bought a $1.9bn share of the project, promising to restart the project later that year, though that never happened.

-Demolition and redevelopment
+Demolition and redevelopment proposals

 In July 2016, some witnesses reported on Twitter, showing images of the construction cranes on the project site being removed, and the complex remains abandoned.

-By October 2022, the entirety of the site was demolished, as it was choosen for the new Moon Dubai project.
+Canadian businessman Michael Henderson has proposed Project Moon, a 900 ft replica of the Moon paid for by Moon World Resorts Inc., which he co-founded.
+To be located on top of a circular 100 ft building, it would include a 4000-room hotel and an area seating 10,000, and possibly a casino, and would give people the experience that simulates walking on the Moon.
+It would be lighted at night and the amount of light could vary, as with phases of the Moon.